rrigato/WebDev/README.md

 Step 17) Anytime you want to deploy changes to your project, right click on the project -> Deploy to Google app engine.

 Step 18) your website can be found at the your-google-project-name.appspot.com

+####Development Notes:
+* Stable Version 1.0 is commit 106 (updated: 6/5/2016)
+* Stable Versions are released using netbeans 8.0.2 and jdk 1.7_079
+* Test Versions are developed on netbeans 8.1.0